DerZanael/PHP-Registration-Login/readme.md

   * ``login.php`` : login to the website
   * ``logout.php`` : destroy the session and logs out
 * ``profile.php`` : user's profile, available when logged in

+All the sources are organised on the same level, but you should *really* organise your website better.